 Why is this project so important?

-Parts of the Kalabakan and Gunung Rara Forest Reserves have recently been cleared and replaced by palm oil plantations that hamper migration routes between Sapulut FR and the rest of the Central Sabah Range.
+Parts of the Kalabakan and Gunung Rara Forest Reserves have recently been cleared and replaced by palm oil plantations that hamper migration routes between Sapulut Forest Reserve and the rest of the Central Sabah Range.
 In the Telupid Complex, conflicts with villagers have increased dramatically during the last two years.
-Moreover several elephants have been killed (shot or poisoned) in palm oil plantations or adjacent forest reserves (14 dead elephants were discovered poisoned last January 2013).
+Moreover several elephants have been killed - either shot or poisoned - in palm oil plantations or adjacent forest reserves with 14 dead elephants discovered poisoned in January 2013 alone.

 Project Partner: Danau Girang Field Centre (DGFC)